jeromekirkpatrick/Expected-Goals-2018-World-Cup/README.md

 Talking every pass and location on field throughout game.
 ![Image of individual player's passes](https://https://miro.medium.com/max/894/1*Uozh-QU8pRby-z2GcfqTtQ.png)

-From a tutorial on how to create these kinds of visualizations from the data: https://towardsdatascience.com/advanced-sports-visualization-with-pandas-matplotlib-and-seaborn-9c16df80a81b
+Pass map from a tutorial on how to create these kinds of visualizations from the data: https://towardsdatascience.com/advanced-sports-visualization-with-pandas-matplotlib-and-seaborn-9c16df80a81b